hsivonen/charset/README.md

 ## Minimum Rust Version

 The MSRV depends on the `encoding_rs` and `base64` dependencies; not on this crate.
+The current MSRV appears to be 1.47.0.
 This crate does not undergo semver bumps for `base64` semver bumps.

 ## Disclaimer